 BJWSA Sustainability initiatives:

 - Water reuse/reclamation for irrigation – BJWSA treats about 10 million gallons a wastewater every day.
 Of the 3.8 billion gallons treated at our eight wastewater facilities in 2020, 8% of the treated water was re-used beneficially for irrigation instead of discharged to water body or a spray field.
-Reclaimed water was used to irrigate a sod farm, common areas in subdivisions, residential yards and gardens, and a dozen golf courses across our service area.
+Reclaimed water is used to irrigate a sod farm, common areas in subdivisions, residential yards and gardens, and a dozen golf courses across our service area.
 Irrigating with treated effluent avoids the use of wells and limited groundwater which is experiencing salt water intrusion in our area.

 - Water reuse for wetlands restoration – 50% of wastewater treated in 2020 was used beneficially for wetlands restoration in the Great Swamp where BJWSA owns 1100 acres of lowland floodplain.
 Half of the land was timbered, and for more than a decade BJWSA has been working to restore the wetlands: the logging roads were removed to restore that natural flow, and tens of thousands of trees have been planted The Great Swamp is a carbon sink, absorbing approximately 2800 tons of carbon dioxide ever year.